Skip to main content

 • Adventure Park - climbing wall and bungee trampolines.

 • Snowmobiling - ride the top snowmobile trails in the Rocky Mountains.
-Colorado Adventure Rentals offer 2 hour, half day and full day snowmobile rentals.
+Colorado Adventure Rentals offers 2-hour, half-day and full-day snowmobile rentals.

 • Crested Butte Mountain Heritage Museum - experience the heritage of the immigrant miners and their families who survived harsh mountain winters living a simple life.